-New Arms Control Negotiation Academy Seeks to Reimagine International Security
+Join the Arms Control Negotiation Academy and Reimagine

-The American, Russian, and European scholars are gravely concerned over the continuing disintegration of the global arms control architecture, including the recent collapse of the Intermediate-Range Nuclear Forces (INF) Treaty, the U.S. withdrawal from the Open Skies Treaty, and the uncertain future of the New START agreement.
+American, Russian, and European scholars are gravely concerned over the continuing disintegration of the global arms control architecture, including the recent collapse of the Intermediate-Range Nuclear Forces (INF) Treaty and the U.S.’ withdrawal from the Open Skies Treaty.
 “Scientists and civil society can and must play a leading role in creating new spaces for open dialogue to overcome this crisis,” said Harvard lecturer Arvid Bell, Director of the Negotiation Task Force and ACONA Executive Board member.
 “If we don’t act now, we could soon face a world without a single strategic arms control agreement for the first time since the 1960s.”

-“It's great to know that young people, some of whom were not even born when Mikhail Gorbachev and Ronald Reagan met in Reykjavik, will be coming there to learn about the past and present of nuclear arms control and to discuss the future,” said Pavel Palazhchenko, ACONA International Advisory Board member and Mikhail Gorbachev’s chief English interpreter, who participated in all U.S.-Soviet summits leading to the end of the Cold War, including the 1986 meeting between Gorbachev and Reagan in Höfði House, Reykjavík.
+“It's great to know that young people, some of whom were not even born when Mikhail Gorbachev and Ronald Reagan met in Reykjavik, will be coming there to learn about the past and present of nuclear arms control and to discuss the future,” said Pavel Palazhchenko, ACONA International Advisory Board member.
+As Mikhail Gorbachev’s chief English interpreter, Palazhchenko participated in all U.S.-Soviet summits leading to the end of the Cold War, including the 1986 meeting between Gorbachev and Reagan in Höfði House, Reykjavík.

 Other ACONA International Advisory Board members in addition to Gottemoeller and Palazhchenko are Professor William C. Potter, Director of the James Martin Center for Nonproliferation Studies and Foreign Member to the Russian Academy of Sciences, and Russian Academy of Sciences member Alexei Arbatov, Head of the Center for International Security at the Institute of World Economy and International Relations (IMEMO).